-There are several reasons why NMR spectroscopy, in particular proton and 13C NMR, is the most important analytical technique for characterizing organic molecules.
+There are several reasons why NMR spectroscopy, in particular proton and C NMR, is the most important analytical technique for characterizing organic molecules.
 The experiment is straightforward and can be carried out rapidly.
 It requires relatively small samples and is non destructive.
-The so-called proton-decoupled 13C NMR is particularly simple, comprising a single line (resonance) for each and every unique carbon.
-Despite its simplicity (or perhaps because of it), associating an 13C spectra to a particular molecular structure can be problematic and prone to error, in particular, where alternative structures might be very similar.
-Three-bond HH and CH coupling constants that depend on 3D geometry, as well as a variety of so-called 2D spectra that combine chemical shifts and coupling constants are more and more commonly employed to assist in assignment.
+The so-called proton-decoupled C NMR is particularly simple, comprising a single line (resonance) for each and every unique carbon.
+Despite its simplicity (or perhaps because of it), associating an C spectra to a particular molecular structure can be problematic and prone to error, in particular, where alternative structures might be very similar.
+2D spectra, in particular, COSY and HMBC spectra that combine chemical shifts and HH and CH coupling constants are more and more commonly employed to assist in assignment.

-A routine and reliable method to predict 13C chemical shifts as a function of three-dimensional structure would clearly be of value in helping to assign experimental NMR spectra, at the very least, either providing supporting evidence or casting doubt on a proposed assignment.
+A routine and reliable method to predict C chemical shifts as a function of three-dimensional structure would clearly be of value in helping to assign experimental NMR spectra of complex molecules, at the very least, either providing supporting evidence or casting doubt on a proposed assignment.
 One might argue that such a method already exists in the form of extensive NMR spectral databases.
 An exact match to an existing spectrum provides a definitive structure, while one or more close matches to entries in a database suggest what types of structures are reasonable.
-Of course, new compounds will never give exact matches, simply because the spectrum is not in the database.
+Of course, entirely new compounds will never give exact matches, simply because the spectrum is not in the database.
 Closely related are empirical relationships based primarily on connectivity and obtained from fitting previously assigned (and presumed correctly assigned) spectra.
-While these can achieve some degree of success, the fact that NMR chemical shifts (and of course three-bond coupling constants) are sensitive to conformation means that molecules that have very similar 2D structures may give rise to entirely different spectra.
+While these can achieve some degree of success, the fact that NMR chemical shifts (and of course three-bond HH and CH coupling constants) are sensitive to conformation means that molecules that appear to be very similar may give rise to entirely different spectra.
 Closely related to this is the fact that most organic molecules are not rigid and described by a single 3D structure.
 Rather, they comprise a connection of different 3D structures (conformers) and the resulting spectrum is a weighted average of energy weighted spectra of the individual conformer.

-An alternative to databases and purely empirical schemes would be to calculate chemical shifts a priori using quantum mechanics.
-In so doing, differences in structure and conformation are directly taken into account.
+One alternative to databases and purely empirical schemes would be to calculate chemical shifts a priori using quantum mechanics.\ In so doing, differences in structure and conformation are directly taken into account.
 The underlying methodology has been available for several decades for both Hartree-Fock and density functional models.
-However, calculations have only rarely been used to actually assist in the interpretation of spectra, and very few practicing chemists seem to be aware that quantum chemical calculations are now possible (and practical) for real molecules, and how well calculations perform in accounting for chemical shifts.
-Those who are aware, are confronted and all too often stymied with what must seem to be an endless list of calculation methods.
+However, calculations have only rarely been used to actually assist in the interpretation of spectra, and few practicing chemists seem to be aware that quantum chemical calculations are now possible (and practical) for real molecules, and how well calculations perform in accounting for chemical shifts.
+Those who are aware, are confronted and all too often stymied, with what must seem to be an endless list of calculation methods.
 We believe that the full potential of quantum chemical calculations as assists to assigning NMR spectra will only be realized after a small number of alternatives or standard models are elaborated and their limits and reliability clearly defined.
 Stated differently, chemists need to approach quantum chemical calculations much in the same way that they now approach a spectrometer.